1.6 How does an archive make data available?

 • restricted access, limited access upon request, for example in the case of sensitive data or if data can be used for specific purposes only

-• under embargo: access only after a certain period
+• under embargo: access only after a certain period of time.

 Even if the data is only available for restricted access the metadata can be made openly available, so that the data is still easily discoverable.